 Ficus lyrata is a species of evergreen tropical tree native to the tropical lowlands of western Africa (Sierra Leone to Cameroon).
 Belonging to the fig family, Moraceae, it is known as the Fiddle Leaf Fig because its leaves are similar to the size and shape of fiddles.
 It is extremely sensitive to environmental conditions and, like most figs, is cold-sensitive.
 Fiddle Leaf Figs are a tricky, but rewarding houseplants to keep.
 They are temperamental and show signs of any distress by dropping leaves.

 The family Moraceae is a family of shrubs, trees, and lianas, all of which will bleed a latexy sap upon wounding.
 Members of this family exhibit foliar polymorphisms, meaning that their leaf shapes will be different for different stages of life.
 This is a fairly odd characteristic, as most other plants make the same leaf shapes throughout their lives.
 Leaves are alternately arranged.

-Thrives in bright indirect light to full sun.
-A few hours of full sun is preferred.
+Thrives in bright indirect light.
+Can benefit from a few hours of full sun.

 65°F-85°F (18°C-30°C).
 It’s best not to let it go below 60°F (15°C).